kasyapArchit/Microblog/README.md

 A basic blogging app (learn flask usign this app)<br>
 Using flask<br>
-Flask uses Jinja2 for templates
+Flask uses Jinja2 for templates<br>
+Use virtual environment.

 # Some commands:
 1. python3 -m venv venv (virtual environment)